 The decision carries implications for the rights of asylum-seekers facing expedited removal, the purpose of the writ of habeas corpus and the judiciary’s role in checking executive power.

-Aditi Shah is a J.D.
-Candidate at Harvard Law School, where she is a clinical student at the Harvard Immigration and Refugee Clinic and a research assistant for Professor William Rubenstein.
+Aditi Shah is a graduate of Harvard Law School, where she was a clinical student at the Harvard Immigration and Refugee Clinic and a research assistant for Professor William Rubenstein.
 She holds a B.A. in History and Health: Science, Society and Policy from Brandeis University.

 Subscribe to this Lawfare contributor via RSS.